ViveTheModder/bt3-gsc-bgm-detector/README.md

 # bt3-gsc-bgm-detector
- A datamining tool made in Eclipse, that takes a GSC (Dragon History scenario file) and displays which songs are used, during which cutscenes.
+A datamining tool made in Eclipse, that takes a folder with GSC files (Dragon History scenarios) and displays which songs are used, during which cutscenes.

- To ensure that it works, the project comes with the GSC file used for What-If Saga's "Galaxy Battle" scenario.
+This program is command-line only, so to run it, type the following in the terminal/command prompt: ``java -jar gsc-bgm-detect.jar``

 ## Usage/Preview
 ![preview1](https://github.com/ViveTheModder/bt3-gsc-bgm-detector/blob/main/img/demo.png)

-## Known Issues
-* As of now, this program is command-line only.
-* I cannot get a proper runnable JAR release of the program because of certain issues with Eclipse's export feature.
-  Because of that, there are no download/build instructions provided.
-Guilty as charged. (at this point I really really should)